ATR 42: Introduction

-ATR 42-320
+ATR 42-300/320

 To maintain a technological edge on the highly competitive market for regional airliners during the 1990s, several modifications and improved versions of the ATR 42 were progressively introduced.
 The initial ATR 42-300 model remained in production until 1996, while the first upgraded (and broadly similar) model, designated as the 'ATR 42-320, was also produced until 1996.
 The -320 variant principally differed in that it was powered by a pair of the more-powerful PW121 engines, giving it improved performance over the 300.
 Another variant, the ATR 42-300QC, was a dedicated quick-change (convertible) freight/passenger version of the standard -300 series.

 ATR 42-500

 The next major production version was the ATR 42-500 series, the development of which having been originally announced on 14 June 1993.
 Performing its maiden flight on 16 September 1994, and awarded certification by the British Civil Aviation Authority and France's DGCA during July 1995; the -500 model was an upgraded aircraft, equipped with new PW127 engines, new six-bladed propellers, improved hot and high performance, increased weight capacity, and an improved passenger cabin.
 On 31 October 1995, the first ATR 42-500 was delivered to Italian operator Air Dolomiti; on 19 January 1996, the first revenue service to be performed by the type was conducted.

 On 19 November 2000, 120 min ETOPS were approved.

 In addition to new aircraft models, various organisational changes were also implemented.
 On 10 July 1998, ATR launched its new asset management department.
 In June 2001, EADS and Alenia Aeronautica, ATR's parent companies, decided to reinforce their partnership, regrouping all industrial activities related to regional airliners underneath the ATR consortium.
 On 3 October 2003, ATR became one of the first aircraft manufacturers to be certified under ISO 9001-2000 and EN/AS/JISQ 9100, the worldwide quality standard for the aeronautics industry.
 During July 2004, ATR and Brazilian aircraft manufacturer Embraer announced a cooperation agreement on the AEROChain Portal for the purpose of delivering improved customer service.
-During April 2009, ATR announces the launch of its 'Door-2-Door' service as a new option in its comprehensive customer-services range.
+During April 2009, ATR announced the launch of its 'Door-2-Door' service as a new option in its comprehensive customer-services range.